FindoraNetwork/bs3/README.md

 - Block height `n`'s snapshot is state diff of height `n-1` between `n`.
 If `n == 0` mean no state.
 - Each height have a index map, this map use to find which snapshot have this data.
   - This link refer to closer height less than itself.

+You will get number of snapshot(height), when the bs3 snapshot the current state's data, and then compute this module's state Merkle root hash.
+If you return errors in `BeginBlock`, `EndBlock`, and `Commit` in the ABCI interface, the bs3 can rollback automatically.

 ![](docs/assets/BS3-snapshot.svg)